 San Benito Wetlands (open only during Rio Grande Valley Birding Festival)

-Sabal Palm Sanctuary - Often slow birding, but one of the last remaining stands of old growth Sabal Palm forest in the US.
+Sabal Palm Sanctuary - Often slow birding, but one of the last remaining stands of old growth Sabal Palm forest in the US, and the only place to see Speckled Racer (snake).

 TPWD Fisheries Field Station